GeoStat-Framework/AnaFlow/docs/source/tutorial_02_extended_theis.rst

-Tutorial 2: The extended theis solution
+Tutorial 2: The extended Theis solution
 =======================================

 We provide an extended theis solution, that incorporates the effectes of a